What are the current direct mail trends?

 The trendsetter and the global authority on colors, Pantone Color Institute has released its lifestyle color trends forecast for cosmetics, fashion, interior, industrial and multimedia design for 2019, and they’re unexpected.
 They have chosen seven core color palettes plus two transitional color palettes, and their number #1color is Fiesta that radiates energy, passion, and excitement.

 According to Pantone guidelines:

-How to put into practice: Use contrasting colors to highlight the most important information.
+Use contrasting colors to highlight the most important information.
 And let your headline be your first eye-catching element in your design.
 Also highlight with different colors, typography, and size the key benefits, the offer, and the call to action.
 Use colors that represent your key brand elements.
-Also remember that USPS rewards mailers that invest in color print technology, and use personalized messages and dynamically printed colors on their envelopes.
+Also remember that USPS rewards mailers that invest in color print technology and use personalized messages and dynamically printed colors on their envelopes.